SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects the creation of suspicious accounts simliar to ANONYMOUS LOGON, such as using additional spaces.
 Created as a covering detection for attackers trying to created an ANONYMOUS LOGON account as it is an account named used in internal Windows events and frequently filtered by attackers.

     - **Effort:** elementary

+??? abstract "User Account Created"

+    Detects user creation on windows servers, which shouldn't happen in an Active Directory environment.
+Apply this on your windows server logs and not on your DC logs.
+One default account `defaultuser0` is excluded as only used during Windows set-up.
+This detection use Security Event ID 4720.

+    - **Effort:** master

 **Office Application Startup**